Cetaphil Lice Treatment:

-The major issue with the Cetaphil method is that most people waste about a month on this home remedy when they could have treated their lice in a day or two using a better treatment regime.
-Even worse, at the end a month of the Cetaphil regime, many people still have head lice.
+The major issue with the Cetaphil method is that most people waste about a month on this home remedy and HOURS AND HOURS of their precious time, when they could have gotten rid of lice in one day using a better method.

 #1: Cetaphil Will NOT Save You Money!

 Don’t go the Cetaphil route thinking that you’re going to save some money on more “expensive” lice treatments--you won’t!
 For the Cetaphil treatment, you need several bottles of Cetaphil.
 For someone with crew cut or short hair, it requires 8oz.
 Someone with shoulder-length hair will need 12oz, and someone with long or thick hair may require two full bottles!